c0dezer019/promptcraft-desktop/README.md

 - 📊 **Scene Management**: Organize prompts by project/scene
 - 🔄 **Auto-Updates**: Seamless application updates

 **Note on generating content**: This is a BYOK (Bring Your Own Key) for now.
-You'll need an API key with credits to generate videos, except for ComfyUI/A1111; you'll only need them installed and add models/loras.
+You'll need an API key with credits to generate videos, except for ComfyUI/A1111; you'll only need them installed and add your own checkpoint/models.

 ## Installation